Winter is one of the five amazing seasons you can experience in Virginia's Blue Ridge.

 There are lots of great activities for your amusement in Virginia's Blue Ridge, including some exciting museums in Downtown Roanoke.
 All four are within close proximity to each other, making them easy to enjoy during your Blue Ridge Day!

 The kids will love participating in the art-making process at the Art Venture Gallery inside the Taubman Museum of Art.
-Next, step into a new habitat at the exotic butterfly exhibit inside the Science Museum of Western Virginia or check out the assortment of activities and experiences at the Kids Square Children's Museum.
+Next, learn something new at the interactive exhibits at the Science Museum of Western Virginia or check out the assortment of activities and experiences at the Kids Square Children's Museum.
 And finally, see who in the family can claim the title of "Pinball Wizard" by playing some games at the Roanoke Pinball Museum.

 3. Warm Up with Local Craft Beer